 - History of the Berlin Wall

-- 15 Fascinating Facts about the Berlin Wall
+- Interesting & Fascinating Facts about the Berlin Wall

-- The Berlin wall wasn’t the first physical barrier between East & West Germany
+- 1. The Berlin Wall wasn’t the first physical barrier between East & West Germany

 History of the Berlin Wall

-Although all parties were in agreement, the following two years yielded political disagreements, with the Soviets objecting to the western plans to rebuild the country.
-As political enmity and envy increased and the Soviets increased the socialist indoctrination of the zones they controlled, animosity grew.
+Although all parties agreed, the following two years yielded political disagreements, with the Soviets objecting to the Western plans to rebuild the country.
+As political enmity and envy increased, and the Soviets increased the socialist indoctrination of the zones they controlled, animosity grew.

-A Soviet blockade of food to West Berlin was countered by an airlift of food in by the western powers; people in the east began to emigrate to the west to escape the rigors of the socialist regime.
+An airlift of food countered a Soviet blockade of food to West Berlin by the Western powers; people in the East began to emigrate to the West to escape the rigors of the socialist regime.

-The East German government insisted that the wall was erected to protect its population from leftover Nazi aggression, while West Berlin mayor Willy Brandt called it the “Wall of Shame” and western leaders begged the socialists to reconsider.
+The East German government insisted that the wall be erected to protect its population from leftover Nazi aggression.
+At the same time, West Berlin mayor Willy Brandt called it the “Wall of Shame,” Western leaders begged the socialists to reconsider.

-By 1989, the East German government provided permission for families to visit from East Berlin into West Berlin.
-The celebrations that followed created enormous crowds, pressing and chipping away at the walls.
+By 1989, the East German government permitted families to visit from East Berlin into West Berlin.
+The following celebrations created enormous crowds, pressing and chipping away at the walls.

-Pieces of the original Berlin Wall have been preserved and displayed across the world, symbolizing the fall of the Iron Curtain and the victory of freedom, as well as countless smaller pieces being salvaged and sold as souvenirs.
+Pieces of the original Berlin Wall have been preserved and displayed worldwide, symbolizing the fall of the Iron Curtain and the victory of freedom, as well as countless smaller pieces being salvaged and sold as souvenirs.

-Let’s get into some of our favorite fun facts about the Berlin Wall.
+Let’s explore some of our favorite fun facts about the Berlin Wall.

-The Berlin wall wasn’t the first physical barrier between East & West Germany
+1. The Berlin Wall wasn’t the first physical barrier between East & West Germany

 History tells us a different story, however, as by the time of this announcement, plans for a wall were in their final stages, and two months later, East German troops began constructing a barricade.